glenco/lensed/docs/usage.md

 Repeated options are overwritten by the later configuration files.

-Finally, it is possible to give all of the options of a configuration file directly on the command line.
+Finally, it is possible to give any of the options (but not the model) directly on the command line.
 For example, in order to change the number of live points for a quick look at results, one could invoke Lensed in the following way:

 ```sh
 $ lensed config.ini --nlive=50